lautiamkok/Advanced-Vue.js-Web-Development/README.md

 * Create dynamic layouts with Vue Router, middleware, and dynamic components

-* Create a data-persistent shopping cart system with Pinia
+* Create a data-persistent (client-only) shopping cart system with Pinia

+* Create a data-persistent (client-server) shopping cart system with composables

 * Lazy-load components and images